It isn’t fair going to set things right find the Rosecraft Blade chase them down to the ends of the—

 And then I hear her—like talons scraping a massive chalkboard.

 [AAH!]
-I clap my hands over my ears and twist side to side.
+I clap my ears and twist from side to side.
 [AAAAAAHH!!!]

-Gyrax is talking, urgent and fast, telling me to slow down and breathe, but I can’t do it; Nyanti’s screams aren’t just audible, I become her terror and helplessness, I become her frenzy and hysteria.
+Gyrax is talking urgent and fast, telling me to slow down and breathe, slow down and breathe, but I can barely hear him.
+Nyanti’s screams aren’t just audible, I become her terror and utter helplessness, I become her frenzy and hysterical panic.

 [Gyrax!]
 My breath hitches in my chest.
 [I can’t I can’t I can’t—]

 [JON!]
-Gyrax grabs hold of my convulsing being, wrenching my composure back into place.
+Gyrax grabs hold of me, wrenching my composure back into place.

 [There.
 Better?]
 He regards me warily.